cardano-foundation/docs-cardano-org/explore-cardano/glossary.rst

     interoperability
       one of the significant features within Cardano development that aims to enable interconnection between numerous blockchains and legitimate recognition of activities by central authorities.
 Enabled cross-chain transfers and the establishment of the internet of blockchains will grant enhanced user experience and functionality.

+    IOG
+      Input Output Global, also reffered to as Input Output Hong Kong (IOHK), is a technology company committed to using peer-to-peer innovations to provide financial services to the community.
+In particular, IOG is working on the technology development for Cardano.

     key pair
       a set of two keys: public verification key and private signing key.
 These keys are used to process and approve transactions within the blockchain.